Hello. My Name is Randy,

 Welcome to my Bio.

-Randy started doing stand-up comedy in 2005 and has since given birth to six critically acclaimed solo shows.
-He has appeared at most of the Fringe and Comedy festivals around the world as well as popping up at music festivals such as Falls, Woodford and Harvest.
-When he's not busy updating his bio, Randy spends most evenings gigging in sticky-carpeted beer-barns from Edinburgh to Hong Kong, Galway to New York, Singapore to Sydney and anywhere in between.
+Randy started doing stand-up comedy in 2005 and has since given birth to seven critically acclaimed solo shows.
+He has appeared at Fringe, Comedy and Music festivals, performed on major stages in regal theatres and gigged in sticky-carpeted beer-barns from Edinburgh to Hong Kong, Galway to New York and Singapore to Sydney.

 In 2010 Randy joined forces with skinny man Sammy J to create Ricketts Lane, which won Best Show at the Melbourne International Comedy Festival and went on to become a television series of the same name, airing on ABC TV in Australia, Seeso in the US and Netflix in the UK.
 Randy's role in Sammy J & Randy in Ricketts Lane earned him an ACTAA nomination for best performer in a comedy series in 2015, the first non-human performer to be recognised in this category.

 In 2016 Randy Writes a Novel was nominated for best comedy at The Edinburgh Fringe Festival and went on to a season at the Soho Theatre in London as well as the 2017 Montreal Just For Laughs Festival, where Randy also appeared on the Jane Krakowski Television Gala.
-The following year Randy Writes a Novel played an eight week Off-Broadway season at the Clurman Theatre in New York City.
+The following year Randy Writes a Novel played an eight week Off-Broadway season at the Clurman Theatre in New York City and was later filmed as a special which aired on ABC TV in Australia.
+The illegally pirated version of that show is currently racking up millions of views on YouTube and is well worth a look.

-Between semi-regular television appearances on shows such as The Yearly with Charlie Pickering, The Chaser's Media Circus, Spicks and Specks and Good News Week, Randy spends a lot of time writing and touring with his musical partner in crime, Sammy J. Together they have hosted the Melbourne International Comedy Festival Gala, appeared on Good News World, Q&A and The Project, written and toured live shows such as Bin Night, The Inheritance and Sammy J and Randy Land, performed a few times at The Sydney Opera House, released an album and a couple of DVDs, got nominated for a couple of ARIAs and featured on the Neil Patrick Harris Gala at the 2015 Montreal Just For Laughs Festival.
+Between occasional guest appearances on Australian light-entertainment television programs, Randy has spent a significant amount of time writing and touring with his musical partner in crime, Sammy J. Together they have hosted the Melbourne International Comedy Festival Gala, appeared on Good News World, Q&A and The Project, written and toured live shows such as Bin Night, The Inheritance and Sammy J and Randy Land, performed a few times at The Sydney Opera House, released an album and a couple of DVDs, been nominated for two ARIAs and featured on the Neil Patrick Harris Gala at the 2015 Montreal Just For Laughs Festival.

 Awards & Such